incognite-lab/myGym/docs/source/user_guide/tutorial_config.rst

       :name: environment

    Specify the name of a gym environment, where the training will take place.
-We recommend you to choose the one we prepared, :ref:`workspace`.
+We recommend you to choose the one we prepared, :ref:`gym_env`.
-   This environment contains several workspaces suitable for tasks of different type and difficulty and you can easily choose the right one using workspace parameter.
+   This environment contains several :ref:`workspace` suitable for tasks of different type and difficulty and you can easily choose the right one using workspace parameter.
 In case you wish to build your own environment, we advise you to create it as a child class of the Workspace.